Why It Works

 In the bowl of a food processor, grind the blanched pistachios to form a smooth but slightly oily mass.
 The timing of this step can vary depending on the type, freshness, and moisture content of the pistachios, along with the size and power of the food processor.
 Fresher, wetter pistachios may only require 5 minutes of processing, while older, drier, or toasted pistachios may require 10 minutes or more.

-Once a smooth, oily paste has formed, add the powdered sugar, salt, and orange flower water and continue processing until smooth and thick.
-With the machine still running, drizzle in the oil and process until silky and pale.
+Once a smooth, oily paste has formed, add powdered sugar, salt, and orange flower water and continue processing until smooth and thick.
+With the machine still running, drizzle in oil and process until silky and pale.
 At this stage, the pistachio paste can be seasoned with additional salt to taste, if needed.